IBM-Bluemix-Docs/containers/cs_cli_devtools.md

 <li>`md1c.28x512.4x4tb`: Choose this type if your worker nodes require a significant amount of local disk storage, including RAID to back up the data stored locally on the machine.
 The 1TB primary storage disks are configured for RAID1, and the 4TB secondary storage disks are configured for RAID10.
 Data intensive with 16 cores, 64GB Memory, 2x1TB RAID1 Primary Disk, 4x4TB SATA RAID10 Secondary Disk, 10Gbps Bonded Network.</li>

 </ul></p>
 <p><strong>Trusted Compute</strong>: You can choose to enable trust for all supported bare metal worker nodes that run Kubernetes version 1.9 or later and are in the cluster.
 Trusted Compute verifies your bare metal worker nodes against tampering and ensures that only authorized users have access to your cluster.
-If you don't enable trust during cluster creation but want to later, you can use the `bx cs feature-enable` [command](cs_cli_reference.html#cs_cluster_feature_enable).
+If you don't enable trust during cluster creation but want to later, you can use the `{[bxcs]} feature-enable` [command](cs_cli_reference.html#cs_cluster_feature_enable).
 After you enable trust, you cannot later disable it for the cluster.
 For more information about how trust works, see [{{site.data.keyword.containershort_notm}} with Trusted Compute](cs_secure.html#trusted_compute).
-When you run the `bx cs machine-types` command, you can see which machines support trust by reviewing the `Trustable` field.</p></dd>
+When you run the `{[bxcs]} machine-types` command, you can see which machines support trust by reviewing the `Trustable` field.</p></dd>
 <dt>Virtual machines</dt>
 <dd>Virtual machine types are provisioned as virtual instances on physical hardware that can be shared or dedicated.
 They are billed hourly, and are provisioned to your account generally in a few minutes.
 <p><strong>Virtual `u2c` or `b2c` machine types</strong>: These machines use local disk instead of storage area networking (SAN) for reliability.
 Reliability benefits include higher throughput when serializing bytes to the local disk and reduced file system degradation due to network failures.
 These machine types contain 25GB primary local disk storage for the OS file system, and 100GB secondary local disk storage for `/var/lib/docker`, the directory that all the container data is written to.</p>